Valuative invariants for large classes of matroids: Valuations on split matroids

 where $\M_i = \Rel(\M_{i-1}, F_i)$ for each $1\leq i\leq m$.
 It follows that for each $1\leq i\leq m$, we have by Proposition~\ref{prop:change-of-invariant-with-relaxation}

 where $r_i$ is the rank of the cyclic flat $F_i$ and $h_i=|F_i|$ the size of it.
 Expanding the expressions recursively, we obtain a formula for $f(\M_m)$, namely

-from where the claim follows. \end{proof} Example~\ref{ex:direct-sum-of-unif-is-particular-case} allows us to express $f(\U_{k-r,n-h}\oplus\U_{r,h})$ in terms of valuations of cuspidal matroids, which one can substitute into the formula in Theorem~\ref{thm:main} to get an expression in terms of a linear combination of evaluations of cuspidal matroids.
+from where the first of the two formulas of the statement follows.
+Example~\ref{ex:direct-sum-of-unif-is-particular-case} allows us to express $f(\U_{k-r,n-h}\oplus\U_{r,h})$ in terms of valuations of Schubert elementary split (i.e., cuspidal) matroids, which one can substitute into the first formula to get an expression in terms of a linear combination of evaluations of cuspidal matroids. \end{proof}

 In the case that our matroid $\M$ is sparse paving, we can simplify the previous expression to compute a valuative invariant $f$.
-This is because the only stressed subsets with non-empty cusp of $\M$ are precisely the circuit-hyperplanes.
+This is because the only stressed subsets with non-empty cover of $\M$ are precisely the circuit-hyperplanes.

 \begin{coro} Let $\M$ be a sparse paving matroid of rank $k$ and cardinality $n$ and having exactly $\uplambda$ circuit-hyperplanes.
-Let $f$ be a valuative invariant, then
+Let $f$ be a valuative invariant.
+Then

 \end{coro}